octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterPreprocessor/course.md

 <dialog character="mechanics"></dialog>

-Instead of writing the smart contract code in a single file, it is possible to split it into different files and make code inclusion.
+Instead of writing the LIGO code in a single file, it is possible to split the code into different files and include some external code into our file.
 The pre-processor is responsible for handling code inclusion.
 While working with multiple files we may encounter a problem of cyclic inclusion.
 To prevent such situation some pre-processor commands are available.

 * #if
 * #define